Aliquot sequence: Catalan–Dickson conjecture

 An important conjecture due to Catalan, sometimes called the Catalan–Dickson conjecture, is that every aliquot sequence ends in one of the above ways: with a prime number, a perfect number, or a set of amicable or sociable numbers.
 The alternative would be that a number exists whose aliquot sequence is infinite yet never repeats.
 Any one of the many numbers whose aliquot sequences have not been fully determined might be such a number.
 The first five candidate numbers are often called the Lehmer five (named after D.H.
 Lehmer): 276, 552, 564, 660, and 966.
-However, it is worth noting that 276 may reach a high apex in its aliquot sequence and then descend; the number 138 reaches a peak of 179931895322 before returning to 1.
+While 276 may or may not reach a high apex in its aliquot sequence and then descend, the number 138 is notable for reaching a peak of 179,931,895,322 before returning to 1.

-Guy and Selfridge believe the Catalan–Dickson conjecture is false (so they conjecture some aliquot sequences are unbounded above (i.e., diverge)).
+In their lifetimes, Guy and Selfridge believed the Catalan–Dickson conjecture to be false: they conjecture some aliquot sequences are unbounded above (i.e., diverge).